 This analysis draws on the national announcement and legal framework implementation as key stages at the national level.
-The announcement of the Basel III reform package took place in December 2010.
-The subsequent BCBS implementation monitoring features four steps that take place at the national level.
-This national implementation data was collected for the first time in Q3 2011, with the first reference date of June 2011.
+The general announcement of the Basel III reform package took place in December 2010.
+Beyond this, the BCBS' RCAP implementation assessment7 features four subsequent implementation steps that take place at the national level.
+This data on national implementation was collected for the first time in Q3 2011 with the first reference date of June 2011.

-Table 1 Basel III implementation stages
+Basel III implementation stages